 The region displays an unusually high number of people, both tourists and locals, who go missing every year without a trace as if they have vanished off the face of the earth.
 Additionally many planes have also disappeared or inexplicably crashed here.
-It is said that since 1988, a staggering 16,000 thousand people have vanished in the so called Alaska Triangle.
+It is said that since 1988, a staggering 16,000 people have vanished in the so called Alaska Triangle.

-One of the more high profile & mysterious disappearances within the Triangle occurred in October, 1972, when an airplane carrying none other than two prominent politicians: House Majority Leader Hale Boggs & Representative Nick Begich, along with an aide, Russell Brown, and their bush pilot Don Jonz, mysteriously vanished in the region while on their way from Anchorage to Juneau aboard a Cessna 310 aircraft.
+One of the more high profile & mysterious disappearances within the Triangle occurred in October, 1972, when an airplane carrying none other than 2 prominent politicians: House Majority Leader Hale Boggs & Representative Nick Begich, along with an aide, Russell Brown, and their bush pilot Don Jonz, mysteriously vanished in the region while on their way from Anchorage to Juneau aboard a Cessna 310 aircraft.

-The disappearance of such public figures sparked an intense search that lasted for 39 days and involved over 400 aircraft including an advanced Air Force SR-71, and dozens of boats, including 12 from the Coast Guard, yet no evidence of what happened to the three men or the plane was ever found and the men were declared dead.
+The disappearance of such public figures sparked an intense search that lasted for 39 days and involved over 400 aircraft including an advanced Air Force SR-71, and dozens of boats, including 12 from the Coast Guard, yet no evidence of what happened to the men or the plane was ever found and the men were declared dead.